 The D.Min. is a 33-hour degree including 27 hours of coursework, a project/thesis (6 hours), orientation, and 2 spiritual formation retreats.
-Our program is built around a series of intensive classes, all of which include an online component, and most of which include a 2-day to 2-week residency on ACU’s campus or other designated learning site.
-Additionally, a number of our classes will soon be offered on Stirling Theological College’s campus in Melbourne, Australia (learn more).
+Our program is built around a series of intensive classes, all of which include an online component, and most of which include a 2-day to 2-week residency on ACU’s campus or other designated learning site, including Stirling Theological College’s campus in Melbourne, Australia (learn more).

 Our residency periods occur twice each year: for 1 week in January or March and 2 weeks in June (view course schedule).
 You can complete the D.Min. degree in as few as 3 years or as many as 6 years.
 View our sample completion schedules for domestic students and Australian students.